Rightpoint/BonMot/README.md

 <img width=227 src="readme-images/fish-with-black-comma.png" />

-> Note the use of `<BON:special noBreakSpace/>` to specify a special character within the string.
+> Note the use of `<BON:noBreakSpace/>` to specify a special character within the string.
 This is a great way to add special characters to localized strings, since localizers might not know to look for special characters, and many of them are invisible or ambiguous when viewed in a normal text editor.
 You can use any characters in the `Special` enum, or use `<BON:unicode value='A1338'/>` or `&a1338`

 ## Image Attachments